BugSplat-Git/bugsplat-unreal/README.md

 ## 🏗 Installation

-You can choose to add BugSplat to your Unreal Project manually through git, or by downloading it through the Unreal Marketplace.
+You may choose to add BugSplat to your Unreal Project manually, or through the Unreal Marketplace.

-### Install to project
+### Install to project manually
 1. Navigate to your project folder, which contains your [ProjectName].uproject file.
 2. If it does not already exist, create a folder called Plugins.
 3. Place bugsplat-unreal into the Plugins folder.